Governing Features

 The quantity and breadth of a system's adaptive potential is its 'requisite variety'.

 In order for a complex system to adapt, it needs to contain agents that have the capacity to behave in different ways - to enact adaptation you need adaptable things.
-Learn more →
+Read more and see related content for Requisite Variety →

 Phase space is an abstract concept that refers to all possible behaviors available to an agent within a complex system.